 How to Stop Phishing Attacks

 Area 1 Security is a pioneer in hunting for and disabling phishing campaigns before they go live.
 The Area 1 Horizon™ anti-phishing service stops phishing attacks that other security technologies miss.
-This service is cloud-based, adds a layer of security that deploys in minutes, and, with our $10 Pay-Per-Phish program, charges no upfront cost.
-You pay only if we catch malicious phish.
+This service is cloud-based, adds a layer of security that deploys in minutes, and, with our Pay-Per-Phish program, you only pay for the phish we catch.
 Customers confirm that the Area 1 Horizon service protects them from phishing attacks that traditional defenses miss.
 In the first couple of months after deployment, a Fortune 500 consumer products company found that Area 1 Horizon stopped over 150,000 phishing attempts missed by its traditional security defenses.

 Learn more about email authentication and how to effectively shut down fake email phish, including: